eu-cdse/documentation/Applications/Browser.md

 1. Select the Data Source and the appropriate instrument/ processing level.
 2. Click on the Filter button and set the filtering parameters.
 3. Press the Search button.
 Here, you can choose various parameters depending on the chosen Data Source.
-For example, you can see the filter parameters for Sentinel-1 in Figure 11, letting you filter the results based on satellite platform, orbit direction, relative orbit number, acquisition mode, Beam ID and polarization.
+For example, you can see the filter parameters for Sentinel-1 in figure below, letting you filter the results based on satellite platform, orbit direction, relative orbit number, acquisition mode, Beam ID and polarization.

 <img src="_images/Filters.png" width="450">

-Fig 11: Data filters and parameters
+Fig 12: Data filters and parameters

 #### Visualize the search result

 Once you have found a product, you can visualize the results in two ways: either by directly selecting the viszualize button ( ![visualize](_images/icons/VisualizeButton.png) ) in the sidebar or by selecting the visualize button in the results panel on the map.
 You can open the results panel by clicking on one of the displayed tile footprints on the map.

 ![Search tab](_images/VisualizeTile.png)

-Fig 12: Product metadata and visualize button
+Fig 13: Product metadata and visualize button

 ### How to download a Product